zejiangh/meta-learning-the-difference/README.md

 # Meta-Learning the Difference (TACL)

-This is the code for the paper [Meta-Learning the Difference: Preparing Large Language Models for Efficient Adaptation](https://arxiv.org/abs/2207.03509) by Zejiang Hou, Julian Salazar, and George Polovets.
+This is the code for the paper [Meta-Learning the Difference: Preparing Large Language Models for Efficient Adaptation](https://arxiv.org/abs/2207.03509) by Zejiang Hou, Julian Salazar, George Polovets, and Sun-Yuan Kung.
 The paper has been accpeted to Transactions of the Association for Computational Linguistics (TACL).

 It is released under the [Apache 2.0 license](LICENSE).